 There is an immunisation jab for chickenpox, but it is not offered to children in the UK unless they are particularly vulnerable to the disease.

-Yes, but it’s quite unlikely if you’ve had it already.
-Only 13% of people get chickenpox more than once.
+Chickenpox in adults is rare, but you can still catch it if you haven’t had it.
+It’s quite unlikely if you’ve had it already as only 13 per cent of people get chickenpox more than once.

 Can I catch shingles from someone with chickenpox?

 No. You can catch chickenpox from someone with shingles, but not the other way around.